Mercury and the Monkey Mind by Holiday Mathis - Boston Herald - Go Tech Daily

 LIBRA (September 23 to October 23).
 It is natural to imagine that you are very different from other people, while in fact it is likely that the very specific and unique feelings that you have been handling by people for thousands of years.
 Parts.

 SCORPIO (October 24 to Nov.
 21).
-As you try to improve, do not turn your internal world into a battlefield where the you of your dreams fight against the you of your nightmares.
+As you try to improve, don’t turn your internal world into a battlefield where the you of your dreams fight against the you of your nightmares.
 Tenderness and inclusion are the way.
 Accept yourself.

 SAGITTARIUS (November 22 to December 21).
 When you are out of curiosity, a need for a challenge or a desire to grow yourself, everything works well.
 Do not take action because you think it will bring you love.
 Love is a connection of being, not doing.